Advice for people at risk of coronavirus (COVID-19)

 Other things that might affect your risk

-Other factors might also increase your risk of moderate or severe illness if you contract COVID-19, including:
+Other factors might also increase your risk of severe illness if you contract COVID-19, including:

 - age - risk increases as you get older, even for those under 70